pemattern/tui-shader/README.md

 ## What is tui-shader?

-`tui-shader` is a `StatefulWidget` for the `ratatui` crate which provides a simple API that allows us to harness of power of GPU shaders to make our terminals a more beautiful place.
+`tui-shader` provides the `ShaderCanvas` `StatefulWidget` for the `ratatui` crate allowing us to harness the power of GPU shaders to make our terminals a more beautiful place.

 > [!WARNING]
 >